Whoever said everyone is replaceable never met HSR’s bubbles and chocolate bus operator.

 Joe says he started with the bubbles for kids at the hospital.

-The 1A-King end of the line was the front of McMaster Children’s Hospital for nearly 20 years, and Joe would sit their daily.
+The 1A-King end of the line was the front of McMaster Children’s Hospital for nearly 20 years, and Joe would sit there daily.
 “One day I spotted a bubble machine in a department story, and I had an idea.
 I’d start blowing bubbles out the front door of the coach”.

 Officially, blowing bubbles out the window is something the HSR frowns upon, but as one HSR mid-manager told me, even they smile seeing Joe’s bubbles flying.

 “In hindsight, I should have wrote a book” Joe says sharing stories of the past nearly 40 years.

-“I have young passengers today whose parents, and in some cases grandparents, also rode my bus”.
+“I have young passengers today whose parents, and in some cases grandparents, also rode my bus”, Joe notes.

-Like many of his passengers, Joe has lived in Central Hamilton his entire life.
+Like many of his passengers, Joe lives in Central Hamilton, and has his entire life.
 He grew up only a few blocks from his present home near General Hospital, and still regularly walks to visit his mother who continues to live in the house he grew up in.